The perfect roof tent for your vehicle

 How much space does a roof tent offer?

-Depending on the model, roof tents offer space for up to 4 people (2 adults and 2 children).
-Generally speaking, the 140 cm mattress is designed for two adults, the 165 cm mattress for two adults + one child and the 220 cm mattress for two adults + two children.
+Depending on the model, roof tents can accommodate up to four people (two adults and two children).
+Generally speaking, the 140 cm mattress is designed for two adults, the 165 cm mattress for two adults + one child, and the 220 cm mattress for two adults + two children.

 Which roof tent is suitable for 4 people?

-The Elements roof tents in the colors Ocean and Stone as well as the Desert 220 version are particularly suitable for 4 people or families.
-These versions come with two separate ladders and a partition wall.
-The car roof tent is divided into two separate rooms and thus offers ideal accommodation for 4 people.
-The partition wall is attached using Velcro and can also be removed if necessary.
+The Elements roof tents in Ocean and Stone , as well as the 220cm version of the Desert , are particularly suitable for four people or families.
+These models are equipped with two separate ladders and a partition.
+The car roof tent is divided into two separate rooms/chambers and therefore offers ideal space for four people.
+The partition is attached using Velcro and can be removed if necessary.
 The length of the sleeping area is always around 230 cm.
+In our magazine article "Roof tent for four people" you will find some important tips and tricks for roof tent travel with the family.
+In our range you will also find practical accessories such as a set of two Velcro fasteners for the Desert roof tent .

 What does roof load mean?

-The roof load that the vehicle manufacturer refers to in the manual is the dynamic roof load.
-This is the permitted load that you are allowed to carry on the roof of your vehicle while travelling.
-For example, if you have specified a roof load of 80 kg for your vehicle, your roof tent + roof rack may weigh a maximum of 80 kg.
-When stationary, you can then sleep in the roof tent without any concerns.
+The roof load referred to by the vehicle manufacturer in the manual is the dynamic roof load.
+This is the permissible load on the roof of your vehicle while driving.
+For example, if your vehicle has a specified roof load of 80 kg, your roof tent + roof rack may weigh a maximum of 80 kg.
+However, when stationary, you can sleep in the roof tent without any concerns.

 What roof load do I need for a roof tent?

-There is no standard roof load for a roof tent.
+There is no standard roof load limit for a roof tent.
 This always depends on the individual weight of the roof tent.
-For example, if a roof tent weighs 50 kg, a maximum permissible roof load of 70 kg specified by the vehicle manufacturer including roof rack may be sufficient.
-However, if the roof tent weighs 70 kg, for example, you will obviously need a higher roof load on your vehicle.
+For example, if a roof tent weighs 50 kg, a maximum permissible roof load of 70 kg, including roof racks, may be sufficient according to the vehicle manufacturer.
+However, if the roof tent weighs 70 kg, a correspondingly higher roof load limit is required.

 Do I need a special roof rack for a roof tent?

-A roof rack is always a prerequisite for fitting a roof tent.
-As long as the width of the carrier is compatible with the roof tent bracket, you can mount a roof tent on any roof rack.
+A roof rack attached to your car is a prerequisite for installing a roof tent.
+As long as the width of the rack is compatible with the roof tent mount, you can mount a roof tent on any roof rack.

 How long does it take to set up the roof tent?

-How long it takes to set up the roof tent depends on the roof tent model, of course.
-In general, it can be said that setting up a hard-shell tent takes around 3 to 5 minutes and setting up a folding tent takes between 7 and 20 minutes.
-After setting it up 2-3 times and with a little practice, setting up the roof tent is generally very easy.
+How long it takes to set up a roof tent naturally depends on the roof tent model.
+Generally speaking, setting up a hard-shell tent takes about 3 to 5 minutes, while setting up a pop-up tent takes between 7 and 20 minutes.
+After setting it up 2-3 times and with a little practice, setting up a roof tent is generally very easy.

 How do I store my roof tent?

-If you do not use your roof tent or awning for a longer period of time, e.g. over the winter months, it makes sense to remove them.
-This not only protects and preserves the products, but also makes your vehicle more economical and safer to drive (without additional structures).
-The roof tent should only be assembled and closed when it is completely dry.
-Moisture could lead to mold growth in the long term.
+If you're not using your roof tent or awning for an extended period, such as during the winter months, it's a good idea to take them down.
+This not only protects and preserves the product, but also makes your vehicle more economical and safer (without additional attachments).
+The roof tent should only be assembled and closed when it's completely dry.
+Moisture could lead to mold growth over time.

 Can you leave a roof tent on your car all year round?

-Theoretically, you can leave the roof tent - whether it's a folding tent or a hard shell roof tent - on the car all year round.
-The rubber cover or the hard shell protects it well from all weather conditions.
-However, in order to reduce the overall weight of the vehicle and thus fuel consumption, it is worth removing the roof tent if it is not going to be used for a longer period of time.
+Theoretically, you can leave a roof tent—whether it's a folding tent or a hard-shell roof tent—on your car year-round.
+The rubber cover or hard shell protects it from all weather conditions.
+However, to reduce the overall weight of the vehicle and thus fuel consumption, it's worth removing the roof tent if it won't be in use for an extended period.

-Do I have to air the roof tent?
+Do I have to ventilate the roof tent?

-The secret to a long service life for your roof tent is: ventilate, ventilate, ventilate - even during use.
+The secret to a long lifespan for your roof tent is: ventilate, ventilate, ventilate – even while in use.
 Ventilate your roof tent regularly, even when traveling, ideally in sunny weather.
-It is best to open all the windows to allow as much air circulation as possible.
-We also recommend using a mattress pad to prevent moisture build-up.
+It's best to open all the windows to ensure maximum air circulation.
+We also recommend using a mattress pad to prevent moisture buildup.

 How do I clean a roof tent?

 The roof tent should only be cleaned with cold or lukewarm water and a soft brush.
-Do not use any chemicals, soaps or cleaning agents.
-The zippers will last the longest if you spray them with silicone spray.
-If mold forms, remove it with a sponge and then allow the tent to dry completely.
-It is then best to waterproof it again.
+Do not use chemicals, soaps, or detergents.
+The zippers will last longer if you spray them with silicone spray.
+If mold should form, remove it with a sponge and then let the tent dry completely.
+It's best to re-waterproof it afterward.

-Do I have to impregnate a roof tent?
+Do I have to waterproof a roof tent?

-You haven't used your roof tent yet?
-Or have you just cleaned it thoroughly and are planning to store it for a longer period of time?
-Then this is the ideal time for a (fresh) waterproofing treatment.
-You can repeat this every one to two years, depending on use.
-It's best to use a high-quality product or waterproofing spray from a specialist tent or outdoor retailer - this provides waterproofing and UV protection.
+All roof tents are delivered freshly waterproofed.
+You can repeat this process every one to two years, depending on use.
+It's best to use a high-quality waterproofing product or spray from a tent or outdoor retailer—this provides waterproofness and UV protection.

-Where can I stay overnight with a roof tent?
-The legal situation of camping away from known campsites
+Where can I stay overnight with the roof tent?

-Wild camping, i.e. spending the night at undesignated campsites, is legally regulated or even prohibited in many regions.
-Austria and Germany in particular have strict regulations on this.
-The following always applies: designated nature conservation areas are taboo for overnight camping.
-Private land and private forests offer a good alternative - wild camping is possible here with the express permission of the owner.
-Spending the night in (rest) areas is generally prohibited unless it is to restore your own fitness to drive.
+Wild camping in nature, i.e., spending the night at undesignated campsites, is legally regulated or even prohibited in many regions.
+Austria and Germany, in particular, have strict regulations in this regard.
+The following always applies: designated nature reserves are off-limits for overnight stays.
+Private property and private forests offer good alternatives – however, wild camping is only permitted with the express permission of the owner.
+Spending the night at rest areas or parking lots is strictly prohibited unless it is necessary to restore one's ability to drive.

-However, every country has different laws!
-Sweden, Norway and Finland are considered an absolute paradise for wild campers, whereas the west of Europe is rather difficult.
-In any case, find out about legal wild camping options and, if in doubt, ask the relevant municipality or local police station.
+Always keep in mind: Every country has different laws!
+Sweden, Norway, and Finland are considered absolute paradises for wild camping, whereas western and southern Europe are more difficult.
+In any case, be sure to thoroughly research legal wild camping options before your trip, and if in doubt, check with your local municipality or police station.

 Do I need a sleeping bag for the roof tent?

-All of our roof tents are equipped with a comfortable mattress that is at least 7 cm thick.
-Most people use a sleeping bag to sleep in a rooftop tent.
-Of course, this also depends on the temperature.
-In cooler temperatures it definitely makes sense to use a functional sleeping bag.
-Attention : even on summer days it can cool down significantly at night in some regions.
-We have a 3-season sleeping bag in our range, with good moisture regulation and water-repellent synthetic fiber insulation.
-Thanks to the synthetic filling, this sleeping bag is very easy to care for and is ideal for spending the night in a roof tent.
+All of our roof tents are equipped with a comfortable mattress at least 7 cm thick.
+Most people use a sleeping bag for sleeping in their roof tent.
+Ultimately, it depends on the temperature in the destination country.
+In cooler weather, it definitely makes sense to use a functional sleeping bag.
+Please note: Even on summer days, it can get significantly colder at night in some regions.
+We offer a 3-season sleeping bag with good moisture regulation and water-repellent synthetic fiber insulation.
+The synthetic filling makes this sleeping bag very easy to care for and ideal for sleeping in a roof tent.